pawelgrzybek/pawelgrzybek.com/content/posts/2021-11-04-continue-step-over-step-into-and-step-out-actions-in-visual-studio-code-debugger-explained.md

 Printing the result of your program to the console is a common practice, but being familiar with a debugger opens a new world of possibilities.
 A debugger is built into most of the popular IDEs and is also integrated with most web browsers.
 It allows us to run a program, step through it, log transition stages, explore scope members and preview the values at any flow stage.

-To use the debugger with confidence, you need to understand the basic actions — continue, step over, step into and step out.
+To use the debugger with confidence, you need to understand the fundamental actions — continue, step over, step into and step out.
 However, I noticed that people click these buttons randomly without understanding what they're doing.
 So here I come with a simple explanation for y'all.

 ![Continue, Step Over, Step Into, Step Out, Restart and Stop actions in Visual Studio Code debugger](/photos/2021-11-04-1.png)